Heavy traffic expected as holidaymakers head away

-By Hamish Carwell of RNZ and Herald staff.
+By Hamish Carwell of RNZ and Herald staff

 People face long delays and massive queues today as holidaymakers empty out of the major centres.